ls1intum/Artemis/docs/user/exercises/textual.rst

               :align: center
               :scale: 50

-- Once you import one of the exercises, you will then be redirected to a form that is similar to *Create new text exercise* form with all the fields filled from the imported exercise.
-You can now modify the fields as per your necessity to create a new Text Exercise.
+- Once you import one of the exercises, you will then be redirected to a form that is similar to *Create text exercise* form with all the fields filled from the imported exercise.
+You can now modify the fields as necessary to create a text exercise.

 Result
 ^^^^^^